xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 #### Requesting review: prefer a team over several individuals {#requesting-review-prefer-a-team-over-several-individuals}

-*This applies to team members: outside contributors are not expected to know who should review their change.*
+*This applies to team members: occasional contributors are not expected to know who should review their change.*

 **Do not request a review from several people in the hope that one of them will be available.**

-They all receive the request, and each one reasonably concludes that they are expected to review.
-That is several times the work you needed.
-It can also be slower than asking one person, because each of them may wait to see whether somebody else gets there first.
+In our workflow, asking someone for review means that we'll be waiting for this specific person to review before we consider the PR approved and mergeable.

 Requesting a team solves this.
 Any member of the team can review and approve on the team's behalf.
 A reviewer who does not feel comfortable deciding alone can request another review from the team after their own; that is the right way to ask for a second opinion.
+Teams are organized to make sure they provide reviewers when requested; that is one of their responsibilities.

-It is also fine to request a review from specific individuals when you know that they are the right people to look at the change.
+It is also fine to request a review from specific individuals when you know that they are the right people to look at the change, but then remember that it's a formal request, not a "Hey, maybe you'll want to look at this PR".

 #### Be responsive {#be-responsive}